SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToMonthEnd.md

 so.topic: reference
 ---

+# DateTime.moveToMonthEnd()

 This method will move the current DateTime to the last second of the current month.
 Returns a reference to itself.